-- Report any complaint or information provided to the Title IX Coordinator, or another person specified in this Policy as an Official with Authority to Take Corrective Action (OWA) regarding an incident of sexual misconduct, whether provided by the person experiencing the incident of sexual misconduct, a third party, or another. - Complainant the individual who reports to have experienced or is reported to have experienced an incident of sexual misconduct. - Respondent an individual who has been reported to be the perpetrator of conduct that could constitute sexual harassment or sexual misconduct.
+- Report information provided to the Title IX Coordinator, or another person specified in this Policy as an Official with Authority to Take Corrective Action (OWA) regarding an incident of sexual misconduct, whether provided by the person experiencing the incident of sexual misconduct, a third party, or another. - Complaint a formal request made by a party to engage in either an informal or formal resolution process - Complainant the individual who reports to have experienced or is reported to have experienced an incident of sexual misconduct. - Respondent an individual who has been reported to be the perpetrator of conduct that could constitute sexual harassment or sexual misconduct.

 The College strongly encourages persons who experience any incident of sexual misconduct to report the incident as soon after the incident as possible.
 A Complainant has the right and can expect to have incidents of sexual misconduct taken seriously by the College when reported.
-Only people who need to know will be told and information will be shared only as necessary with investigators, witnesses, and the Respondent.
+Only people who need to know will be told and information will be shared only as necessary with investigators, witnesses, and the Respondent (in some cases, the Respondent's Advisor may receive information).
+Incidents can be reported by using the Sexual Misconduct and Assault Reporting Tool, calling the Title IX Office at 859-238-5881, or emailing the College's Title IX Coordinator, John Perrin, at john.perrin@centre.edu or titleix@centre.edu.

 Different people on campus have different reporting responsibilities and different abilities to maintain confidentiality under Title IX and College policy, depending on their roles.
-When consulting campus resources or speaking with someone at the College about sexual assault, you should be aware of confidentiality and mandatory reporting as required by law in order to make informed choices.
+When consulting campus resources or speaking with someone at the College about sexual assault, you should be aware of confidentiality and mandatory reporting as required by law to make informed choices.

-\\Reports Involving Minor Children
+Reports Involving Minor Children

-Under Kentucky law (KRS 620.030), any person who knows or has reasonable cause to believe that a child is dependent, neglected, or abused shall immediately cause an oral or written report to be made to a local law enforcement agency or to the Department of Kentucky State Police, the Kentucky Cabinet for Health and Family Services or its designated representative, the Commonwealth's attorney, or the county attorney, by telephone or otherwise.
+Under Kentucky law (KRS 620.030), any person who knows or has reasonable cause to believe that a child is dependent, neglected, or abused shall immediately cause an oral or written report to be made to a local law enforcement agency or the Department of Kentucky State Police, the Kentucky Cabinet for Health and Family Services or its designated representative, the Commonwealth's attorney, or the county attorney, by telephone or otherwise.
 Any supervisor who receives from an employee a report of suspected dependency, neglect, or abuse shall promptly make a report to the proper authorities for investigation.
 The Title IX Coordinator, with support from other appropriate offices as necessary, will help determine appropriate next steps.
 All authorities designated under state law, such as law enforcement and/or child protective services, will be notified as required.
 The minor's parent or guardians will be notified.

-Anyone participating in a College-affiliated program or activity involving minors or a non-College program or activity operating on campus involving minors who knows, suspects, or receives information indicating that a minor has been abused or neglected, or who has other concerns about the safety of minors, in addition to complying with legal obligations to inform public authorities, as detailed above, MUST inform the College's Title IX Coordinator, Jessica Irvine, by calling 859-238-5781, or by emailing her at Jessica.Irvine@centre.edu or TitleIX@centre.edu.
+Anyone participating in a College-affiliated program or activity involving minors or a non-College program or activity operating on campus involving minors who knows, suspects, or receives information indicating that a minor has been abused or neglected, or who has other concerns about the safety of minors, in addition to complying with legal obligations to inform public authorities, as detailed above, MUST inform the College's Title IX Coordinator, John Perrin, by filing a report through the Sexual Misconduct and Assault Reporting Tool, calling 859-238-5881, or by emailing him at john.perrin@centre.edu or titleix@centre.edu.

 If you are unsure of someone's duties and ability to maintain the confidentiality of your conversations, ask them before you talk to them.
-They will be able to tell you, and help you make decisions about who can best assist and/or support you.
+They will be able to help you make decisions about who can best assist and/or support you.